-There are two sides to the skills mapping story, and they come together when organizations decide to make a transformational shift.
+Two sides to the skills mapping story come together when organizations decide to make a transformational shift.

 To prepare for the modern world of business, organizations need to become increasingly agile to effectively adapt to quickly changing business conditions and embrace the demands of a more dynamic workforce.
 To that end, skills mapping can play a pivotal role.

 According to Deloitte’s 2017 Global Human Capital Trends report, while three out of five executives say building the organization of the future is very important, only 11% say they have a clear understanding of how to go about it.
 Furthermore, only 14% of executives believe that the traditional organizational model—hierarchical structures with job levels based on specific expertise—is effective.
 Rather, the future is around more agile networks of teams where individuals come together, share information, collaborate to solve a problem, and move from team to team depending on what needs doing.

 Skills (or talent) mapping is a critical component of an agile organization.
 By linking talent management with strategic workforce planning, organizations can assess the current performance of employees to identify those that have high potential and match the skills that are available today to the skills and qualities that are needed to grow the business tomorrow.
 They can also quickly and easily form, disband, and reform teams to address the most pressing business challenges.
 The ability to move between teams without risk is a critical attribute of high-performing companies.

 So, how do you go about realizing greater agility through your own skill map?
 Well, there are two sides to the skills mapping story.

 This approach creates standards for jobs and provides employees with a goal (or goals) to work toward to advance their career.